-The S.E., MSEDCL, Kolhapur and E.E., MSEDCL, Ichalkaranji Division has not given any response to their applications dated 6.12.2019 for refund.
-The IGRC and the Forum have rejected the grievance.
-This denial of refund is wrong, illegal and against the orders of the Hon'ble Commission & Hon'ble Supreme Court & MSEDCL's circulars itself.

-Their detailed submissions in this regard are given in the following paragraphs.

-(1) Work Done - The work done by the Appellants as per the estimate of MSEDCL is the extension of the existing HT 33 KV line up to their premises.
-The scope of the work was laying of 0.40 KM HT 33 KV line along with 11 poles and all the concerned infrastructure work including 630 KVA Transformer and HT/LT Metering work.
+- (v) E.E., MSEDCL, Ichalkaranji Division has not given any response to their applications of Refund on the basis of the Order of the Hon'ble Supreme Court & concerned MERC Orders.
+Also, IGRC and the Forum have rejected their complaints.
+This denial of refund is totally wrong, illegal and against the orders of the Hon'ble Commission & Hon'ble Supreme Court & MSEDCL's Circulars itself.
+The detailed submissions in this regard are given in the following paragraphs. - (1) Work Done The work done by us as per estimate of MSEDCL is the extension of the existing HT 11 KV line up to their premises.
+The scope of the work was laying of @ 0.42 KM HT 11 KV line along with 7 poles and all the concerned infrastructure work and HT/LT Metering work.

-In case of Meter/Metering Cubical, Appellants wish to state that, as per MERC Order regarding "Schedule of Charges" dated 08.09.2006 in Case No. 70/2005 and corresponding MSEDCL Circular No. 43 dated 27.09.2006, meters are to be installed by the licensees.
+In case of Meter/Metering Cubical, as per MERC Order regarding "Schedule of Charges" dated 08.09.2006 in Case No. 70.2005 and corresponding MSEDCL Circular No. 43 dated 27.09.2006, meters are to be installed by the licensees.
 Also, if the cost is recovered, it is to be refunded to the consumer as per MSEDCL's own circulars.
-Copies of concerned Circulars No. 21560 dated 09.05.2017 and No. 34307 dated 03.09.2007 are kept on record.